mhaskar/Octopus/README.md

 **HTTPS listener :**

-To create a HTTPS listener you can use `listen_https` command like the following:
+To create an HTTPS listener you can use `listen_https` command as such:

 ```
 Octopus >>listen_https